NishankRai25/Machine-Learning-Fundamentals/README.md

 # Machinelearning-From-scratch
-I will be coding all the most used machine learning algorithms from scratch usinh numpy and pandas, no sklearn or xgboost
+I will be coding Linear Regression, Logistic Regression, KNN, Decision Trees, Random Forest, Gradient Boosting, Support Vectors, Naives Bayes and Hidden Markovs all from scratch, numpy and matplotlibs